MmedaraU/study-notes/css-and-css3.md

 4. `center`

 ### The `text-indent` property
 Used to create a space between the text and the edge, to indicate a paragraph.
-Accepts *[length](#sizelength-values)* values.
+Accepts *[measurement](#measurement-values)* values.

 ## The `font` shorthand
 ```css